 Alcohol Abuse & Bipolar Disorder

-How does alcohol affect bipolar disorder?
-To understand the answer to this question, it can be important to first learn some basic information about this condition.
+To understand how alcohol abuse can affect bipolar disorder it can be important to first learn some basic information about this condition.

 Bipolar disorder is a complex mental health concern that is characterized by dramatic swings in mood and energy level.